-(H) In addition to enforcing sanctions as set forth above, the CODE ENFORCEMENT OFFICER may recommend and City of Bethlehem may impose upon the existing or subsequent licenses reasonable conditions related to fulfilling the purposes of this Ordinance.
+(H) In addition to enforcing sanctions as set forth above, the CODE OFFICIAL may recommend and City of Bethlehem may impose upon the existing or subsequent licenses reasonable conditions related to fulfilling the purposes of this Ordinance.

 D. Grounds for Imposing Sanctions.